ruyiyao/ruyiyao.github.io/_pages/about.md

 I am a fourth-year PhD student at the School of Computer Science at Fudan University.
 My research interest includes Software Defined Networking, Programmable Data Plane and Network Measurement and Management.
 I am very fortunate to be advised by [Prof. Yang Xu](https://yangxu.info/) from School of Computer Science at Fudan University.

+I serve on the Program Committee for the SIGCOMM 2024 artifact evaluation.